Shootzz/nmap-fast-scan-all-ports/README.md

 Reason:
 I would like to share my personal script that I use during CTFs.
 Scanning all ports with nmap may take a long time to produce an output.
-This is the script that might be useful for quickly scanning all ports.
+This is script might be useful for quickly scanning all ports.

 Description: